TSI Robotic tournament

 Arrival from 9:00, opening at 10:00.

 The disciplines of the competition are divided into two groups - LEGO robots and free construction robots.
-Following the sports principle in one discipline a participant can declare only one robot!
+In some disciplines, participants are divided into age and professional groups.

 Both individual participants and participants of robotics clubs can take part in competitions.
 Participate in the discipline of LEGO robots can only pupils 1 - 12 classes.
 During the competition, participants can be photographed, videos and photos can be made public.